ussoewwin/comfyui_facetools_without_mediapipe/README.md

 > [!NOTE]
 > The segmentation nodes (facetools_humanSegmentation, facetools_PersonMaskUltraV2, facetools_FacialSegment) were adapted from original implementations in `comfyui-easy-use` and `ComfyUI_LayerStyle_Advance`, with MediaPipe replaced by InsightFace for Python 3.13 compatibility.

-> [!WARNING]
-> **Detection Accuracy Limitation**: InsightFace cannot achieve the same level of detailed detection as MediaPipe.
-Some segmentation features may be less precise or have reduced functionality compared to the original MediaPipe-based implementations.
-The original functionality may be restricted in some cases.

 ## Installation Dependencies

 This extension uses InsightFace for high-precision gender detection (replacing mediapipe for Python 3.13 compatibility).
 Models will be automatically downloaded on first use: